Sharing is caring!

 Cocktails

-One of the best uses for this simple syrup is in cocktails!
-Demerara sugar brings a depth and dimension to cocktails that brings a whole new flavor profile front and center.
+One of the best uses for this simple syrup is in your favorite cocktail recipe!
+Demerara sugar brings depth and dimension to drinks, bringing a whole new flavor profile front and center.
+It works especially well in rum cocktails since rum is also made from sugarcane.

 Non-Alcoholic Beverages